jellybob/text_tractor/README.md

 * I didn't like Thoughtbot's web interface.
 Most of my clients would have a fit if they had to use it.
 * I don't it's worth spending up to $540/year for.
-* I had a free day, and wanted to try out Redis in a real application.
+* I had some free time, and wanted to try out Redis in a real application.

+Currently the web interface needs some polish, but it does work.

 ## Making it Work ##